What Happens to Life Insurance with No Beneficiary?

 Life insurance policies usually require at least one beneficiary, but there are circumstances that can leave a policy without a valid beneficiary.

-Without a designated beneficiary, life insurance proceeds become part of your estate, and that can delay payouts, reduce the amount your heirs receive, or potentially work against your final wishes.
+Without a designated beneficiary, life insurance proceeds become part of your estate.
+This can delay payouts, reduce the amount your heirs receive or potentially work against your final wishes.

 What Is a Life Insurance Beneficiary?

-A life insurance beneficiary is the person or entity you designate to receive your policy's death benefit.
-This can be an individual, such as a spouse or child, multiple people, a trust, a charity, or even a business partner.
+A life insurance beneficiary is the person or entity you choose to receive your policy's death benefit.
+Your beneficiary can be a family member (like spouse or child), business partner, trust, charity or multiple people.

-When you pass away while your policy is active, your beneficiaries contact the insurance company to file a claim and receive the payout directly.
-By understanding these basics, you can make informed decisions about your beneficiary designations.
+If you pass away while the policy is active, your beneficiary file a claim with the insuer and receive the payout directly.

 • A primary beneficiary is first in line to receive the death benefit.

-• A contingent beneficiary (also called a secondary beneficiary) serves as a backup.
+• A contingent beneficiary (also called a secondary beneficiary) acts as a backup.
 They receive the payout only if the primary beneficiary is deceased or unable to accept the funds.

 • Some policies also allow for tertiary beneficiaries as an additional backup option.